NBA Rumors: Timberwolves Could Trade Gorgui Dieng And 2020 1st-Round Pick For Dennis Schroder

 — NBA Philippines (@NBA_Philippines) December 7, 2019

-Though they would be needing to give up a first-round pick, the Timberwolves would be hitting two birds with one stone in the potential deal with the Thunder.
+Though they would need to give up a first-round pick, the Timberwolves would be hitting two birds with one stone in the potential deal with the Thunder.
 Aside from successfully getting rid of Dieng’s lucrative deal, the suggested trade would allow the Timberwolves to replace Jeff Teague, who is currently playing the final year of his contract, with a younger point guard who fits the timeline of Karl-Anthony Towns and Wiggins.

-Schroder might not be as good as the Timberwolves’ No. 1 trade target, Golden State Warriors point guard D’Angelo Russell, but he could still help Minnesota become a more competitive team in the 2019-20 NBA season.
+Schroder might not be as good as the Timberwolves’ No. 1 trade target, Golden State Warriors point guard D’Angelo Russell, but he could still help Minnesota become a more competitive team this season.
 Schroder would give Timberwolves a veteran playmaker who is also a very reliable option on the offensive end of the floor.

-Though he’s only a backup point guard in Oklahoma City, Schroder still managed to post incredible numbers, currently averaging 17.0 points, 3.7 rebounds, and 3.4 assists while shooting 46.1 percent from the field and 33.9 percent from beyond the arc.
+Though he’s only a backup point guard in Oklahoma City, Schroder still manages to post incredible numbers, currently averaging 17.0 points, 3.7 rebounds, and 3.4 assists, while shooting 46.1 percent from the field and 33.9 percent from beyond the arc.
 If he, Towns, and Wiggins grow together and build good chemistry, the Timberwolves could soon become a legitimate threat in the deep Western Conference.

 Meanwhile, in exchange for Schroder, the Thunder would be acquiring a future first-round pick that would help them speed up the rebuilding process.
-With the team expected to focus on the development of their young players in the next couple of years, the Thunder won’t definitely mind absorbing the two years and $33.4 million left on Dieng’s contract.
+With the team expected to focus on the development of their young players for the next couple of years, the Thunder wouldn’t mind absorbing the two years and $33.4 million left on Dieng’s contract.

 Delivered To Your INBOX